d-roak/collidervm_toy/README.md

 This project provides a simplified Rust simulation of the concepts presented in the [ColliderVM: Stateful Computation on Bitcoin](https://eprint.iacr.org/2025/591) paper.
 It demonstrates the core mechanisms of ColliderVM, particularly the use of presigned transaction flows and hash collision challenges for enabling stateful computation on Bitcoin without relying on fraud proofs.

 **Disclaimer:** This is a _toy_ simulation and does **not** implement a production-ready ColliderVM protocol.
-It simplifies many aspects (like signature verification, sighashing, and transaction structure) for clarity and focuses on the protocol's structural flow and the hash collision mechanism.
+It simplifies some aspects for clarity and focuses on the protocol's structural flow and the hash collision mechanism.

 ## Background: ColliderVM Core Concepts